Measurement of Economic Performance and Social Progress › Work programme

-A workshop on "Intra-generational and Inter-generational Sustainability", sponsored by SAS and the Einaudi Institute for Economics and Finance (EIEF), will be held on 22-23 September 2014 in Rome, Italy.
+A workshop on "Intra-generational and Inter-generational Sustainability", hosted by Einaudi Institute for Economics and Finance and the Bank of Italy, and sponsored by SAS, was held on 22-23 September 2014 in Rome, Italy.

 Two or more Thematic Workshops will be organised each year to cover in detail the issues raised by the work programme for the four themes.
 The Workshops will gather experts in relevant fields, based on the suggestions by the theme co-ordinator and members.